The algebra of semi-flows: a tale of two topologies: Discretization of the

 The following result gives a local version of the above criterion and provides a practical method for constructing CA-discretizations for the \bflta.
-Figure \ref{morsetes2} gives an example of a discretization of both $(X,\scrT)$ and $(X,\underline\scrT^0)$.
+Fig.\ \ref{morsetes2} displays an example of a discretization of both $(X,\scrT)$ and $(X,\scrTbf)$.

 \begin{theorem} Let $(X,\scrT)$ be compact and let $\uderup\colon \sSet(\cX) \to \sSet(\cX)$ be a modal operator.
 Assume that for every $\xi\in \cX$ there exists $t_\xi>0$ such that